Royalties: What they are, how payments work in business

 The licensee is responsible for royalty reporting and tracking.
 They record how much revenue the asset generates (so the licensor understands where the numbers come from) and report to the licensor on a schedule set by the contract, such as monthly or quarterly.

-Reporting sales in this way improves accuracy and trust – an essential part of a strong working relationship between the parties.
+Reporting sales in this way improves accuracy and trust, which is an essential part of a strong working relationship between the parties.

 4. Calculate your payments